 The Plastic SCM server will be installed as a Windows Service.

 to be the tool we will use during this guide.
 For this evaluation, select only the

 Once the software is installed, you'll enter the Plastic SCM Server configuration phase.

-It is rather simple, you can even go for the default options.
+It is rather simple.
+You can even go for the default options.
+We recommend the default

 Once you finish the configuration, your local client and server will be ready to use.

 as the embedded repository storage.
 So that installation and configuration becomes extremely